The Salem News

 The Salem News (formerly The Salem Evening News) is an American daily newspaper serving southern Essex County, Massachusetts.
 Although the paper is named for the city of Salem, its offices are now in nearby Danvers, Massachusetts.
 The newspaper is published Monday, Wednesday, Thursday and Friday mornings by Eagle-Tribune Publishing Company, a subsidiary of CNHI.

 In addition to its home cities, the News covers most of southern Essex County, northeast of Boston.
 The paper formerly published separate editions in Beverly and Peabody.
-The paper's circulation has been inconsistently over 30,000 for years, giving it some 63,000 readers every day.
+In 2007, the paper's circulation was 31,591 and its readership was around 63,000.
+By 2012, circulation was 20,295.